mattfullerton/garment-disasters-timeline/README.md

 #garment-disasters-timeline

+N.B.: The current version is slightly broken because it is assumed that the SQL query responses come back in the order in which they were issued.

 A simple web-based visualization of garment factory disasters in Bangladesh, the initial version of which was created in the wake of the [Rana Plaza disaster](http://en.wikipedia.org/wiki/2013_Savar_building_collapse).
 See it at http://clothing.norainnosun.de/.

 ##Setup